EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 About

-The Florida Department of Transportation will commence milling, resurfacing and installing pavement markings on 2.2 miles of roadway on I-275 (SR 93) from I-75 to Tera Ceia River in Manatee County in late August, 2025.
+The Florida Department of Transportation is milling, resurfacing and installing pavement markings on 2.2 miles of roadway on I-275 (S.R.
+93) from I-75 to Tera Ceia River in Manatee County.
 The project improvements include milling and resurfacing, shoulder and ramp work, overbuild for cross slope correction, guardrail and signing and pavement markings.
 The project’s estimated cost is $8.7 million.
 Project completion is expected in late summer 2026.

 Public Involvement